 This article is part of a serie: Aerospace simulator

-- Guidance of a Moon lander: PID-based vs TGO-based
+- Moon lander project: PID-based vs TGO-based guidance

 I have always struggled during my control theory classes, and almost failed one (out of the three I attended).
 With this history, some people would have developed a hatred for this subject, but I personally felt in love with it: I have always found it magical to be able to control physical things with software.
 I love making a pile of silicon1 do things by itself, and developing control algorithms makes it possible to build robots and other automated machines.